bruno-chavez/restedancestor/README.md

 ##### Usage

-Once installed and depending on how you installed the api should see a message like this:
+Once installed and depending on how you installed the API should see a message like this:

 ```
 $ restedancestor